gramineproject/graphene/Documentation/manpages/gsc.rst

       .. option:: -G

-      Build and compile Graphene only and ignore the application image
+      Build Graphene only and ignore the application image (useful for Graphene development, irrelevant for end users of GSC)

 **Application-specific Manifest Files**